nlopes/bves/README.md

 This is the source code repository for bves.

-bves is a command line utility to interface with Virtualbox.es boxes
+bves is a command line utility to interface with Vagrantbox.es boxes

 ## Usage
     usage: bves [<flags>] <command> [<flags>] [<args> ...]

-    A cmdline interface to virtualbox.es.
+    A cmdline interface to vagrantbox.es.

     Flags:
       --help             Show help.